iDoc1/weather-app/README.txt

 HOW TO RUN PROGRAM:
 To run this Weather App execute the WeatherAppMain class and follow the prompts to see current weather and 7 day forecast weather for a specific location.
-The location can eitherbe a city that you specify or your current location based on your IP address.
+The location can either be a city that you specify or your current location based on your IP address.